Survive the Squeeze — Through Message Fluency Img

 Begin by avoiding phrases like “verbal litheness!”
 Use clear, simple language.
 (This can be a challenge in our institutions, where educational and medical nomenclature tends to distance us from donors.)

-More fundamentally, team fluency is achieved through intentional training.
+More fundamentally, team fluency is achieved through intentional campaign fluency training.
 In a dedicated in-person or virtual setting, introduce your extended team to the organization’s message.
 Explain why that is the message.
 Show how it can be used to justify each funding priority — and how it can be adapted on the fly to trigger the unique interests of each donor.
 Tap their experiences.
 And let them practice.

 Such fluency is vital for foundation staff — but no less so for volunteers and institutional leaders.
 As key campaign ambassadors, those high-powered people want to do a thing right or not at all.
 To fill their belly with fundraising fire, make them feel fluent.
+This fluency gets the most out of our philanthropic communications.

 Don’t Take Our Word for It